 There are some within the community that have shown concern with the use of Chloramines for water disinfection.
-From the extensive research the HBPW and it's hired consultants have done, as well as the research done by the United States Environmental Protection Agency, the HBPW agreed that the use of chloramines was the best option for disinfection.
+From the extensive research the HBPW and it's hired consultants have done, as well as the research done by the United States EPA, the HBPW agreed that the use of chloramines was the best option for disinfection.
 The use of Chloramines has become one of the most common forms of water disinfection in the United States.
 Chloramines, the monochloramine form in particular, has been used as a disinfectant since the 1930's.

 Press Release send August 28, 2015

 Letter to the Editor - Hannibal Courier Post sent November 16, 2015